NexGen-KW/fe-ghazali-law/content/team/rawan-mishari-al-ghazali.md

   LLM- Master of Private Law - Kuwait International Law College - May 2016 - with honors.
 experience: |
-  Founder and Managing Director of Rawan Mishari Al-Ghazali Law Firm and Legal Consultations (2017)
+  Founder and Managing Director of Rawan Mishari Al Ghazali Law Firm and Legal Consultations (2017)

   Executive Director and Coordinator of Diplomatic and International Relations of the Humanitarian Foundation for Legal Aid- 2016 – 2020